mlhartme/stool/documentation.md

 ### Stool

-This term is overloaded, depending on the context it may refer to the command line client `sc`, the server application running in Kubernetes, or the whole Github project.
+This term is overloaded, depending on the context it may refer to the command line client `sc`, `sc server` in Kubernetes, or the whole Github project.

 ### Context